 5. Open a Bank Account

 Foreigners can open a personal bank or a corporate bank account in Indonesia.
-A foreign individual bank account requires proof of residency such as KITAS or KITAP.
+A foreign individual bank account requires proof of residency such as KITAS/ITAS or KITAP/ITAP.

 To open a corporate bank account, you will need the following: